South Mt, Pawtuckaway State Park NH

 South Mountain Fire Tower

-Though the curiously circular-shaped Pawtuckaway State Park looks an awful lot like a meteor crater, it is in fact a ring dike, the result of a column of hot magma rising from the Earth that has been eroded to reveal it's perimeter and structure over millions of years of erosion.
-This hike climbs up the southern perimeter of the dike to it's second highest peak where we get to admire the views from the fire tower anchored to the summit.
+Though the curiously circular-shaped Pawtuckaway State Park looks an awful lot like a meteor crater, it is in fact a ring dike, the result of a column of hot magma rising from the Earth that has been eroded to reveal its perimeter and structure over millions of years of erosion.
+This hike climbs up the southern perimeter of the dike to its second highest peak where we get to admire the views from the fire tower anchored to the summit.

 We've mapped out the two most popular ways to reach Pawtuckaway's South Mountain, the shortest of which will have you climbing the fire tower in under a mile,.
 The longer route along Mountain Trail follows a mostly flat 2 mile journey from the park's southern entrance and visitor center.

 Note that during off-season Pawtuckaway State Park is still available to visit but gates are closed and trailhead access is reduced.
-During this period you can find roadside parking at the intersecton of Reservation Road and Tower Road.
+During this period you can find roadside parking at the intersection of Reservation Road and Tower Road.
 Off-season is described on the park's official website which we've linked at the bottom of the page.

-South Mountain Loop 4★
+RED South Mountain Loop

 Regardless of the direction you take to complete this short loop of South Mountain the gradient of the necessary moderate hill-climb is much the same.
 We do prefer a counter-clockwise route when beginning at Tower Road, taking the quickest route to the top via the wide viewpoint area before reaching the fire tower on the summit.
 Enjoy the views up there, because you'll be in the trees all the way back, though the journey is a pleasant downhill romp.